david-tsankov/strangs_calculator/documentation.md

                                                                            4 5 6 ----> list 2
                                                                            7 8 9 ----> list 3
 You can also do this for n-columns and m-rows.

+To copy and paste from terminal when trying to use the name of an inverse matrix use SHIFT-CTRL-C and SHIFT-CTRL-V